 It’s very important, especially when your visitation’s been refused, that you have an attorney that can look into those circumstances and explain to the court what happened, and also to arrange with the other side or to propose for the judge where the makeup visits may come in so that you get your time that you were awarded under the prior court order that you can get your time back with your child, and make sure that you get back on schedule, start getting your parenting time, and aren’t continuously being refused your time.
 If you have any questions, please give us a call about your circumstances.
 I will look into that and see what we can do to show the court that’s being wrongfully refused and withheld and also help you get the makeup time that you need.

-Are you or a loved one in the process of a divorce in Statesboro or Springfield and have questions about being denied visitation in Georgia?
+Are you or a loved one in the process of a divorce in Statesboro, Springfield, or Swainsboro and have questions about being denied visitation in Georgia?
 Contact the experienced Georgia divorce attorneys at Hall & Navarro today for a consultation and case evaluation.

 We can help get your life back on track.